-the increasing Focusing largely on advances in information and communications technologies, each of these arguments stands, discreetly at least, as an attempt to articulate what Hardt (1998: 35) refers to as the Postcivil Condition' in which the shift from physical to electronic means 'heralds several profound changes in the nature and extent of surveillance' (Lyon, 1994: 55) as well as different control possibilities that (arguably) escape the Panopticon ideal.
+Focusing largely on the increasing advances in information and communications technologies, each of these arguments hints to what Hardt (1998: 35) refers to as the Postcivil Condition' where the shift from physical to electronic means 'heralds several profound changes in the nature and extent of surveillance' (Lyon, 1994; 55) as well as different control possibilities that (arguably) escape the Panopticon ideal.
 Nevertheless, such changes and possibilities tend to be mainly perceived in quantitative (Lyon, 1994: 56) terms i.e. with regard to the 'high' capacity, durability and transferability of electronic technologies of surveillance on the one hand, and the 'low' visibility of the observer on the other, leaving qualitative concerns unscrutinised.
 Seduction, self-monitoring, pre-emptive interventions, anticipatory preventions and so forth are all features enacted within the various practices of biopolitics and coherent with the state of technicism that characterises contemporary societies.
-However, the emergence of such strategies of 'risk management' by no means amounts to the redundancy of previous modes of discipline and control for this would (prematurely) entail that the 'end' of the Panopticon arrived before the end of the Panopticon itself (at this instant, Kafka's axiom springs to my mind 'the messiah will arrive one day after his arrival').
-This instead raises an urgent need to understand the ways in which 'old' disciplinary' mechanisms are reconfigured and refashioned within the circuits of everyday existence.
+However, the emergence of such strategies of 'risk management' by no means amounts to the redundancy of previous modes of discipline and control, as this would (prematurely) entail that the 'end' of the Panopticon arrived before the end of the Panopticon itself (just like Kafka's messiah who arrives one day after his arrival).
+This instead raises an urgent need to understand the ways in which 'old' disciplinary mechanisms are reconfigured and refashioned within the circuits of everyday existence.

-The arguments leveled at the use of the Panopticon model tend to be based upon a misunderstanding of Foucault's use of this paradigm.
+The arguments levelled at the use of the Panopticon model tend to be based upon a misunderstanding of Foucault's use of this paradigm.
 As Rose (1999: 242) argues, panopticism did not produce 'terrorized slaves' nor did it model a prison-like society.
 Instead, self-managing individuals were formed through the process of power internalisation alongside a partitioning of responsibility between state and citizens.
-It is true though that the automatic and electronic character of new modes of surveillance is extending the dimensions of control far beyond the confines of physical inspection and observation, and it is also true that positions and identities are no longer paramount aspects of surveillance (although in many cases, positions and identities are still the target of the gaze of surveillance).
-This, however, should not be confused with the formation of a (pseudo)post-disciplinary society in which the metaphor of the Panopticon is completely disposable insofar as panoptical and disciplinary mechanisms are still being deployed throughout a myriad of contemporary regimes (Hardt and Negri, 2000: 330) (see for example the treatment of so-called 'terror aspects', 'asylum seekers', 'drug addicts' and so on) which are immanent to various practices of contingent identification and flexible subjectivisation .
-Therefore, and as is the case with the passage from disciplinary society to control society, the passage from panopticism to the putative notion of postpanopticism may only function if perceived from the vantage point of mobility as opposed to fixity, and anonymity as opposed to individualization.
-Even then it should be borne in mind that this metaphoric passage is far from being devoid of ambivalence and contradictions.
-In fact, it only accounts for the 'hybridisation of techniques' (Rose, 1999: 144) and the 'virtualisation' of individuality 'to which securitization of identity can appear as a solution' (Rose, 1999: 242) as well as the 'fixing' of identity as we shall see through the case of borders.
-Such is the logic of post-panopticism, a logic that correlates to the overall functioning of biopolitics within the realm of control society, and one that remains in a perpetual oscillation between abstraction and materialisation, between the constellation of singular body and 'species body', coexisting amidst the apparatuses of command, control and access, and through the ruling of 'a permanent state of emergency and exception' (Hardt and Negri, 2000: 18, and Agamben, 1998).
+It is true though that the automatic and electronic character of the new modes of surveillance is extending the dimensions of control far beyond the confines of physical inspection and observation.
+It is also true that positions and identities are no longer the only paramount aspects of surveillance (although in many cases, positions and identities are still very much the target of the gaze of surveillance).
+This, however, should not be confused with the formation of a (pseudo)post-disciplinary society in which the metaphor of the Panopticon is completely disposable insofar as panoptical and disciplinary mechanisms are still being deployed throughout myriad contemporary regimes (Hardt and Negri, 2000: 330) (see for example the treatment of so-called 'terror suspects', 'asylum seekers', 'drug addicts' and so on) which are immanent to various practices of contingent identification and flexible subjectivisation .
+Therefore, and as is the case with the passage from disciplinary society to control society, the passage from panopticism to the putative notion of post-panopticism may only function if perceived from the vantage point of mobility as opposed to fixity, anonymity as opposed to individualization.
+And even then, it should be borne in mind that this metaphoric passage is far from being devoid of ambivalence and contradictions.
+In fact, it only accounts for the 'hybridisation of techniques' (Rose, 1999: 144) and the 'virtualisation' of individuality 'to which securitization of identity can appear as a solution' (ibid., 242).
+Such is the logic of post-panopticism, a logic that correlates to the overall functioning of biopolitics within the realm of control society, and one that remains in a perpetual oscillation between abstraction and materialisation, between the constellation of singular body and 'species body', coexisting amidst the apparatuses of command, control and access.